TexasInstruments/edgeai/readme_models.md

 ## Model Zoo & Benchmark
-Example Deep Neural Network Models for our embedded devices - e.g. [TDA4VM](http://www.ti.com/product/TDA4VM)
+Example Deep Neural Network Models for our embedded devices.

 **[edgeai-benchmark](https://github.com/TexasInstruments/edgeai-benchmark)**: A python based framework which can used for model compilation, accuracy benchmark and performance benchmark.
 Accuracy benchmark can be performed on PC  without a development board / EVM.
 But for performance benchmark, a development board is needed.
 The pre-trained models in our Model Zoo are supported off-the-shelf in this benchmark code and pre-compiled model artifacts provided along with the Model Zoo can be used.
 This uses [edgeai-tidl-tools](https://github.com/TexasInstruments/edgeai-tidl-tools) for model compilation and inference.